Iretha/design-patterns/src/com/smdev/task/README.md

 # Tasks

 ## Vending Machine
-Design and implement a vending machine, that allows customers to byu different products with coins.
+Design and implement a vending machine, that allows customers to buy different products with coins.
 What patterns are going to use?
 How would you implement it?

 ## ATM Machine